CDRH/api/docs/README.md

-# Henbit
+# Apium

-Henbit is an API to access all public Center for Digital Research in the Humanities resources.
+Apium is an API to access all public Center for Digital Research in the Humanities resources.
 It is also an invasive weed in Nebraska.

 ## item query